 Small Changes Can Mean Big Savings

-If this list of ideas seems overwhelming to you, don’t worry.
-You don’t have to try all these tactics.
-You can adopt just a few of these strategies—meal planning, cutting cable, doing your own yardwork and shopping around for cell phone and insurance policies—and save $400–500 a month!
+If this list of money saving ideas seems overwhelming to you, don’t worry.
+You don’t have to try all these tactics at once.
+Even if you just practice a few of these strategies, it can still make a big difference.

-Even if you don’t save that much, every little bit you can save puts you that much closer to your goals.
-Go ahead and dig into your budget and see what savings you can find!
+You can take control of your money.
+It just starts with making some small tweaks, changing habits, and making goals—no matter how small!
+Even if you don’t save much right away, every little bit you can save gets you that much closer to your goals.
+Go ahead and dig into your budget and see how much fun you can have with saving money!